Unity In Diversity

-When the British ruled India, women, and men from different cultural, religious and regional background came under one umbrella to oppose and drive them out of the country.
+When the British ruled India, women, and men from different cultural, religious, and regional backgrounds came under one umbrella to oppose and drive them out of the country.
 India’s freedom movement has thousands of people of different backgrounds in it.
-Jawaharlal Nehru on his book “The Discovery of India” says that Indian unity is not something imposed from outside, but rather it is something deeper and within its fold, widest tolerance of belief and customs is practiced and every variety acknowledged and even encouraged.
+Jawaharlal Nehru in his book “The Discovery of India” says that Indian unity is not something imposed from outside, but rather it is something deeper and within its fold, widest tolerance of belief and customs is practiced and every variety acknowledged and even encouraged.

 We have experienced revolutionary economic and political changes in recent times, but our past clings very much to us.
 Our rich cultural heritage has passed from one generation to another and in this process, it has got nurtured and renewed.

 Indian culture has remained alive and dynamic because it has always been tolerant of different cultures.
 It imbibed the good qualities of other cultures and constantly upgraded itself.
-Influence of various cultures has made it rich and vibrant.
-Significant contribution has been made to it by the Dravidians, Aryans, Greeks, Persians, Arabs, Mughals and Europeans.
-The Persian and Western influence on our art, literature, painting, and dress have now become an integral part of our own culture.
+The influence of various cultures has made it rich and vibrant.
+Significant contribution has been made to it by the Dravidians, Aryans, Greeks, Persians, Arabs, Mughals, and Europeans.
+The Persian and Western influence on our art, literature, painting, and the dress has now become an integral part of our own culture.

 Terrorism should not be allowed to raise its ugly head and destroy our basic unity.
 We can overcome this problem if we bury our differences and work unitedly for the unity and integrity of the country.